Court finds Malaysia ex-PM Najib Razak guilty in 1MDB scandal | DW | 28.07.2020

 "After considering all evidence in this trial, I find that the prosecution has successfully proven its case beyond a reasonable doubt," Ghazali said after spending two hours to read out his ruling.

-The charges are the first of 42 that Najib will face over five separate trials.
+The charges are the first of 42 that Najib is facing over five separate trials.
 They concern 42 million Malaysian ringgit ($9.5 million, €8.1 million) allegedly stolen from SRC International, a 1MDB company set up by Najib when he took office in 2009.

-Each of the charges carry hefty fines and jail terms of up to 15 or 20 years.
-Najib's lawyers are seeking a delay in
+Each of the charges from Tuesday carry hefty fines and jail terms of up to 15 or 20 years.
+Najib's lawyers are seeking a delay in sentencing.

 Najib has said he would appeal any decision at the federal court.
 He has said he was misled by rogue bankers and the case against him is political.